Mobina-Karimi/Basic-Projects/README.md

 ## 5-Library App
 A dynamic and interactive library application built with React, providing real-time book data fetched from a live API.
-The application displays books as cards, supports search functionality, a favorites system with a collapsible sidebar, and a responsive design for a smooth user experience.
+The application displays books as cards, supports search functionality, a favorites system with a sidebar, and a responsive design for a smooth user experience.

  #### Features:
 <ul>